Decay of Time Correlations in Point Vortex Systems: Introduction

 the exponent being independent of the parameters of the system, \emph{i.e.} the width $\sigma$ of $\phi_\sigma^L$, the distance $L$ between observables ---in particular the result holds for self-correlations and correlations between distinct observables---, the timestep of the integration scheme $\delta t$ and the regularization parameter $\epsilon$ required to perform the numerical simulation.
 In particular, we considered increasingly small values of $\delta t, \epsilon$ to validate the claim for the theoretical system.
 However, let us emphasize that the range of validity of \eqref{eq:decay} in $t$ strongly depends on the choice of parameters $\sigma, L$: larger and closer observables require a longer transient before they begin to decay.
 Moreover, the time threshold after which $\rho^L_\sigma(t)$ is too close to $0$ to be measurable in our simulation, because of the numerical error prevailing, is smaller for smaller $\sigma>0$ and larger $L\geq 0$.

-We expect our result to hold in the limiting $N\to \infty$ regime, that is for measure-preserving flows of 2D Euler equations.
-However, producing robust statistics supporting extrapolation in $N\to \infty$ is computationally intensive, and we leave that and the discussion on the limit for future investigation.
-For reference, a series of recent (theoretical) contributions \cite{flandoli,grotto1,grottoromito1,grottoromito2,grottopeccatiTPMS} has established existence of limiting measure-preserving solutions as $N\to \infty$ in the form of (analytically very weak) solutions of 2D Euler equations preserving Gaussian Energy-Enstrophy ensembles.
-Gaussianity at fixed time is due to the system consisting of positive and negative vortices with identical independent distribution, but, as observed in \cite{grottofluctuationpreprint}, the nonlinearity of the dynamics makes these solutions non-Gaussian.
+We expect our result to hold in a limiting $N\to \infty$ regime if intensities scale as $\gamma_i\sim 1/\sqrt N$, that is for flows of 2D Euler equations preserving the Gaussian \emph{enstrophy measure}, Gaussianity at fixed time being a product of the Central Limit scaling and equidistribution and independence of PV positions (scaling $\gamma_i\sim 1/N$ would lead to a trivial stationary solution of Euler's equations).
+A series of recent (theoretical) contributions \cite{flandoli,grotto1,grottoromito1,grottoromito2,grottopeccatiTPMS} has established existence of limiting measure-preserving solutions as $N\to \infty$ in the form of (analytically very weak) solutions of 2D Euler equations preserving Gaussian Energy-Enstrophy ensembles.
+As observed in \cite{grottofluctuationpreprint}, the nonlinearity of the dynamics makes multi-time marginals non-Gaussian.
 In particular, even a precise control of the correlations we study in this paper would not completely characterize their distribution, and the description of the necessarily non-Gaussian multi-marginals of equilibrium flows at different times remains an open problem.
+Producing robust statistics supporting extrapolation in $N\to \infty$ is computationally intensive, in our experiment we have considered the evolution of systems consisting in up to $N=1000$ PVs.

 Despite considerable efforts, the temporal structure of fluid mechanical models is in general only partially understood, and only few theoretical results are available for equilibrium flows of 2D Euler dynamics or its regularizations.
 We refer to \cite{Shnirelman2013,Khesin2023} for an overview on relaxation towards simple states in 2D Euler equations, and to \cite{Elgindi2022} concerning (spatially) scale-invariant dynamics.
-Nevertheless, time correlations of equilibrium dynamics of closely related dynamical systems have been the object of fundamental works \cite{Alder1970,Alder1971}.
+Time correlations of equilibrium dynamics in closely related dynamical systems have been the object of fundamental works \cite{Alder1970,Alder1971}.
+The kinetic approach to relaxation in PV dynamics has been the subject of a series of works by Chavanis \cite{Chavanis1998,Chavanis2001,Chavanis2002,Chavanis2007,Chavanis2014,Chavanis2023EPJ}, mostly focusing on the dynamics of a tracer vortex in a large ensemble: diffusive relaxation towards equilibrium of the whole vortex system was discussed in \cite[Section 3.2]{Chavanis2012}, in which it is observed that characteristic time of relaxation does not just depend on $N$, and it is influenced by the whole initial distribution of PVs, the one we consider not being included in the discussion; indeed, relaxation might not even take place \cite{Chavanis2012physa}.
+Describing collective effects in PV dynamics is in general a difficult task \cite{Chavanis2008}: to the best of our knowledge, our result is the first evidence of power law decay of correlation in large PV systems.